CoveMB/pipeFlow/README.md

 handler({ id: 9 });
 ```

-- addToReturn: will add the return value of a given function to the return property
+- **addToReturn**: will add the return value of a given function to the return property
-- addToState: will add the return value of a given function to the state property
+- **addToState**: will add the return value of a given function to the state property

 ```js
 const handler = pipeFlow(